dale-forrister/UT_Metabolomics_Pipeline/README.md

   - [Part 2: Moving Raw data files from the Metabolomics Core and Converting with MSConvert](docs/metabolomics_pipeline_part_2.md)
   - [Part 3: Processing Raw data with MZmine](docs/metabolomics_pipeline_part_3.md)
   - [Part 4: Post Processing W/ Sirius and Dreams](docs/metabolomics_pipeline_part_4.md)

+## Getting Started Checklist:

-### Create Your POD Account
+### 1) Create Your POD Account

     1. Request a POD account [here](https://rctf-account-request.icmb.utexas.edu/).
-You can also learn more about POD resources [here](https://cloud.wikis.utexas.edu/wiki/spaces/RCTFusers/pages/31976153/POD+Accounts).
+You can also learn     more about POD resources [here] (https://cloud.wikis.utexas.edu/wiki/spaces/RCTFusers/pages/31976153/POD+Accounts).

     Note: Access to this website is only available from the UT campus network (excluding Dell Medical       School) or using the [UT VPN service](https://utexas.atlassian.net/wiki/spaces/RCTFusers/pages/31976900/FAQ#FAQ-HowtosetuptheUTVPNservice).

     2. In the "Affiliation" field, select "Sedio_Brian".
 Please note that it may take 1-2 days for         your account to be activated for SSH access to the computing clusters.

     This will get you access to the rental pods which have large CPU's, storage and memory.
 It is also      where we have preinstall key softwore for the metabolomics pipeline.

     1.  `rentcomp01.ccbb.utexas.edu` (CPU: 72 threads, Memory: 754G)
     2.  `rentcomp02.ccbb.utexas.edu` (CPU: 72 threads, Memory: 251G)
     3.  `rentcomp03.ccbb.utexas.edu` (CPU: 112 threads, Memory: 754G)

    If you need access to GPUs for machine learning pipelines please reach out to Dale Forrister, we        have limited access to this but only for tasks that actually benefit from GPUs.

+### 2) Learn how to connect to the server

 ### Connecting to CPU Rental Pods: